Canon 5D Mark IV vs 77D

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the 77D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark IV and the 77D are recent models that feature in their makers' current product line-up.
+Both the 5D Mark IV and the 77D are recent models that are part of the current product line-up.
 The 5D Mark IV replaced the earlier Canon 5D Mark III, while the 77D followed on from the Canon T6s.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark IV or the Canon 77D – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 5D Mark IV: